kanaka/mal/chuck/chuck.md

     of operation caused it (no stacktrace or anything)
   - No user-definable exceptions, no mechanism to catch or throw them (other than intentionally doing something illegal)
-  - This means that you must use C-style error checking by converting the potentially erroneous functions into returning a status code and mutating a reference passed to them as argument which is highly weird in a otherwise Java-like language
+  - This means that you should use C-style error checking by converting the potentially erroneous functions into returning a status code and mutating a reference passed to them as argument which is highly weird in a otherwise Java-like language
+  - An alternative is defining an error object (which belongs to the same supertype as the other legal return values) and checking its type by inspecting the user-tracked type field
 - Other oddities
   - strict distinction between assigning values and references with two separate operators for them (`<<` for array append doesn't